m-ld/sustainable-web-apps/spec/design/architecture.md

 ### Collaborative Web Library

-The Collaborative Web Library (the _lib_) is primarily responsible for ensuring that the Graph is as up-to-date as physics allows, compared to any other replicas that may exist.
+The Collaborative Web Library is primarily responsible for ensuring that the Graph is as up-to-date as physics allows, compared to any other replicas that may exist.
 It exposes the Graph to the application via a local API.

 ### Services